Professor of Law Emeritus

 Daniel Lowenstein was the first American law professor to specialize in Election Law and established a leading reputation in that field.
-He authored the first twentieth century textbook in the field — Election Law: Cases and Materials (Carolina Academic Press, 1995), now in its fourth edition.
+He authored the first twentieth century textbook in the field — Election Law: Cases and Materials (Carolina Academic Press, 1995), now in its sixth edition.
 As co-editor with Professor Rick Hasen he inaugurated the Election Law Journal, the leading journal in the field.
 On January 29, 2010, leading scholars in Election Law put on a festschrift celebrating Lowenstein’s work in the field.

 On July 1, 2009, Lowenstein became Director of the new UCLA Center for the Liberal Arts and Free Institutions (CLAFI), intended to facilitate and promote study of the great works and achievements of western civilization.
-He continues to teach in the School of Law, where his most typical subjects have included Election Law, Statutory Interpretation & Legislative Process, American Political Theory, and Law & Literature.
+He currently teaches undergraduate courses, primarily in literature.

 To obtain news and information about CLAFI or about the Interact play readings at the School of Law, please write to Lowenstein at Lowenstein@law.ucla.edu.

 - Election Law: Cases and Materials (with Richard L. Hasen, Daniel P. Tokaji, and Nicholas Stephanopoulos).
 6th ed.
 Carolina Academic Press (2017).

 - Presidential Nomination Reform: Legal Constraints and Procedural Possibilities, in Reforming the Presidential Nomination Process, 173-96 (edited by Steven S. Smith & Melanie S. Springer, Brookings Institution Press, 2009).

 - Law and Mercy in The Merchant of Venice, in Law and Language: Theory and Society (edited by Frances Olsen, et al., Dusseldorf University Press, 2008).